Knattleikr

-Knattleikr (English: 'ball-game') was an ancient ball game played by the Vikings of Iceland.
 The term is also applied to a modern sport created by re-enactors, and now played at a few United States institutions as a college club sport, based on what is known about the historical game.

 Gameplay

 The game was probably similar to early versions of the Irish sport of hurling, which also dates to antiquity.
 The exact rules of Knattleikr are lost, but some information has survived from the Viking Age in Iceland (beginning around the 9th century).

 Players were divided into teams, each with a captain.
 The game demanded so much time that it was played from morning to night.
 It was a spectator game, with tournaments drawing huge crowds from all over Iceland.

 Gameplay involved a hardball being hit by a stick, although players could also use their hands.
 Body contact was allowed in the fight for the ball where the strongest had the best chance to win.
 Thus, intimidation was a vital ingredient; several wars of words have been recorded in the old sagas.
 There were penalties and a penalty box.

-It is conjectured by some that the playing field was lined, usually played on a flat ice‐covered surface, e.g. a frozen pond (though bumpy, land‐based ice, svell, is also mentioned).
+A conjecture assumes that the playing field was lined, usually played on a flat ice‐covered surface, e.g. a frozen pond (though bumpy, land‐based ice, svell, is also mentioned).
 The Vikings may have used tar and sand under the soles of their boots for traction.